-In the ten months since we launched this guide, there have been many significant regulatory and commercial developments in Australia's energy transition.
+Australian corporations are experiencing significant regulatory and commercial developments as the energy transition progresses.
 These range from the recognition by various levels of government of the importance of gas to the transition, to the rollout of the access rights process in the first renewable energy zone in New South Wales, to the major expansion of the Commonwealth's Capacity Investment Scheme and the recent questions being raised as to the viability of green hydrogen as an enabler of the transition.
-And in an unexpected turn, the Coalition turned to nuclear energy as its preferred solution for Australia's energy transition.
+And unexpectedly, the Coalition's turn to nuclear energy as its preferred solution for Australia's energy transition.

-Throughout this period, our clients have continued to face significant obstacles and complexity.
+Our clients continue to face significant obstacles and complexity.
 The vexed issue of transmission and connection remains front of mind for all participants in Australia's energy sector.
 We can build as many wind farm and batteries as we like, but unless these assets are connected to transmission lines to transport the power to where it is needed, there is little point.
 Global supply chain issues, industrial action and interest rates continue to put pressure on construction costs making life difficult for investors, developers and financiers.
 The timeframes involved in securing approvals for new infrastructure remain unacceptably long.
 Mandatory climate reporting requirements for corporations are becoming increasingly onerous.

 Yet, in the face of these challenges we are seeing evidence of the innovation and bright ideas which are so important for the energy transition.
 Examples include the multitude of commercialisation options for utility-scale batteries, which drives home the extreme flexibility of batteries as an asset class, and the new approaches taken by investors and developers in structuring capital funding needs.
 Developers and First Nations groups are exploring new partnerships, including co-ownership and equity participation possibilities in projects on indigenous lands—a promising development for a just transition.
 These are the kind of developments which give cause for optimism.